Don’t fear Googlebots and hashtags; use PR to help make the most of them

 This development could also have a huge effect on your social media strategy.
 You may already be engaging customers, offering unique content and encouraging followers on Twitter.
 Now, everything you do on this social media platform will carry more weight and could have a larger impact on your company’s bottom line.

 Studies have shown that more than 70 percent of consumers research a company online while in the consideration and decision stages of the buyer’s journey.
 What they find about your company can mean the difference between making a purchase from you or going to your competition.

 As we all know, for the public, negative information always seems to make more of an impression than positive news.
 It can take a lifetime to build a reputation, but all it takes is one misstep to rewrite your company’s legacy.
 Just ask embattled NBC news anchor Brian Williams, under fire for embellishing in his war zone reporting, disfiguring a previously pristine image.

 How a PR firm can help

 You cannot afford to wait and see how this all plays out.
 It’s happening now and if you go too slowly, your competition will undoubtedly jump ahead of you.
 A good PR firm can show you how to use the Google-Twitter arrangement to your company’s advantage.

 At Axia, we already have the PR tools you need to hit the ground running.
 We can help you stay ahead of new technology and take control of your brand and online reputation.
-Download our free e-book The Essential Social Media Management Guide or contact us today to plan your company’s online success.
+Download our e-book The Essential Social Media Management Guide or contact us today to plan your company’s online success.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.